jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 ---

-> ## 🏰 Lay siege to the castle if you dare, Baron Morgan. 🤴
+## 🛡️ Open Invitation to Adversarial Testing: Challenging the Core Architecture

-> ### (Nothing to hide.)
-This reference document presents the results of a simulated static analysis and adversarial threat modeling exercise conducted with LLM assistance.
+### (Absolute Transparency) This reference document presents the results of an LLM-assisted static analysis and adversarial threat modeling exercise.

-> ⭐ **Claude Fable 5 Simulated Security Audit (Reference Only)** [VitalGuard_AI_complete_V47_1_WhiteHat_Security_Audit_EN.md](https://github.com/jekymin8232/vitalguardai-com/blob/main/VitalGuard_AI_complete_V47_1_WhiteHat_Security_Audit_EN.md)
+⭐ **Claude Fable 5 Simulated Security Audit (Reference Only)** [VitalGuard_AI_complete_V47_1_WhiteHat_Security_Audit_EN.md](https://github.com/jekymin8232/vitalguardai-com/blob/main/VitalGuard_AI_complete_V47_1_WhiteHat_Security_Audit_EN.md)

->
-> VitalGuard is completely dependency-free and operates entirely offline.
-It is provided solely as a reference to encourage a security review from a different perspective.
+VitalGuard is entirely dependency-free and operates fully offline.
+This mock audit is provided openly to encourage rigorous security reviews from diverse, adversarial perspectives.

-> ### Conduct the most rigorous simulated attacks possible to validate its security. 🧔💣
+### We invite security auditors to employ the most uncompromising penetration methodologies to validate these boundaries.
-> ### If you break it, a patch will be released within 24 hours. 🤴
+### ⏱️ 24-Hour Remediation SLA: Should any practical exploit vector or bypass be verified, a definitive hotfix patch will be deployed within 24 hours.

-> ⭐ **In authoritarian states, time is life.
-Third-party libraries are never fully under your control, and even a single dependency can delay critical security updates.
-A single dependency may pull in dozens of transitive dependencies, each expanding the attack surface.**
+⭐ **In high-risk and authoritarian environments, time dictates survival.
+Third-party libraries are never fully under your control; a single external dependency can pull in dozens of transitive packages, unnecessarily expanding the attack surface and dangerously delaying critical security updates.**

-> ### Official recognition from OTF is essential for becoming self-sustaining and continuing to advance. 🛡️
+### Achieving official validation from the OTF Security Lab remains our vital milestone toward establishing absolute technical self-sufficiency and accelerating future innovation.

 ---